Engagement

 What changes

-The engagement changes how decisions and responsibility are held.
+The engagement alters how decisions and responsibility are held.

-When identity is no longer required to underwrite outcomes, authority, judgment, and influence operate without personal reference.
+When identity no longer underwrites outcomes, authority, judgment, and influence operate without personal reference.

 This shift is structural, not emotional.